 Introduction

 Glioblastoma (GBM) is the most common primary malignant brain tumor in adults with poor prognosis.
 Recurrence is almost inevitable and the median survival for these recurrent patients is only 6.6-9.6 months 1.
 Epidermal growth factor receptor variant III (EGFRvIII) is expressed in about one third of GBM patients, promotes oncogenesis and is associated with poor prognosis 2.
 A recent study demonstrated successful synthesis, delivery, and acceptable safety profile of chimeric antigen receptor T (CAR-T) cell therapy targeting against EGFRvIII epitope in patients with recurrent GBM 3.
 Since immunotherapy including CAR-T therapy, triggers patient’s immune system to fight cancer cells, a pronounced inflammatory response occurs within the tumor bed 4, complicating the appearance on conventional MRI for evaluation of therapeutic response.

-Numerous studies have reported the potential of diffusion tensor imaging (DTI) 5, dynamic susceptibility contrast (DSC) perfusion imaging 6 and proton MR spectroscopy (1H MRS) 7 for assessing treatment response in GBM.
-Multiparametric analysis using DTI and DSC has also been reported to distinguish true progression (TP) from pseudoprogression (PsP) in GBMs with high accuracy 5,8.
-These studies indicate that a multiparametric approach may allow more accurate response assessment in patients receiving immunotherapy compared to conventional MRI.
-This rationale formed the basis of this study in which treatment response of CART-EGFRvIII based immunotherapy in recurrent GBMs was evaluated using DTI, DSC and spectroscopic imaging.
+Multiparametric analysis using diffusion tensor imaging (DTI) 5, dynamic susceptibility contrast (DSC) perfusion imaging 6 and proton MR spectroscopy 7 have been reported to distinguish true progression (TP) from pseudoprogression (PsP) with high accuracy 5,8.
+This rationale formed the basis of this study in which treatment response of CART-EGFRvIII immunotherapy in recurrent GBMs was evaluated using DTI, DSC and spectroscopic imaging.

 Methods

 The study was approved by the Institutional Review Board.
 Informed consent was obtained from all patients.
-Ten patients with recurrent GBM (5M/5F, mean age: 60.56±10.31 years) were included as reported previously 3.
-The demographic and clinical information, EGFRvIII expression levels, and overall survival (OS) is described in Table S1.
-All patients had successful manufacturing of their CAR-T cell product.
+Ten recurrent GBM patients (5M/5F, mean age: 60.56±10.31 years) were included; inclusion criteria (Supplementary Material).
+Clinical/demographic information, EGFRvIII expression levels, and overall survival (OS) described in Table S1.
+Baseline images were acquired within one week before CAR-T infusion.
+Tumor progression was determined based on a combination of clinical status and RANO criteria.

-Seven of 10 patients underwent resection after demonstrating progression following CAR-T cell infusion based on clinical and neuroimaging findings.
-Patients were divided into 3 groups according to the time of repeat surgery after CAR-T cell infusion: 1) no repeat surgery (no surgery group, n=3); 2) surgery within a month (early surgery group, n=4); 3) surgery more than a month (late surgery group, n=3) (Table S1).
+Seven of 10 patients underwent resection after demonstrating progression following CAR-T cell infusion.
+Patients were divided into 3 groups according to the time of repeat surgery after CAR-T cell infusion: 1) no surgery (no surgery group, n=3); 2) surgery within a month (early surgery group, n=4); 3) surgery > a month (late surgery group, n=3) (Table S1).

 Data acquisition/analysis of DTI, DSC and 3-D echo planar spectroscopic imaging (3D-EPSI) sequences were performed as previously described 5,7,9.
 All contrast enhancing lesions (n=12) ≥ 1cm3 were selected for quantitative analysis.
-The segmented enhancing and central non-enhancing regions were used to compute tumor volume.
+A semi-automatic segmentation approach was used to generate a mask from the enhancing region of the neoplasm (Supplementary Material).
+The enhancing and central non-enhancing regions were used to compute tumor volume.
 Mean diffusivity (MD), fractional anisotropy (FA), linear anisotropy (CL), planar anisotropy (CP), spherical anisotropy (CS), relative cerebral blood volume (rCBV) and choline/creatine (Cho/Cr) ratio from enhancing lesions were estimated at each time point.
 Percent changes for each parameter between baseline and subsequent scans (N) were calculated as (N – baseline)/baseline × 100 for the non-surgery and late surgery groups.
 Baseline 3D-EPSI data were available from two lesions in one patient.
 Hence, percentage changes in Cho/Cr from these two lesions were also evaluated.